-We are currently focused on launching CoSense commercially, which we commenced in October 2014 and intend to accelerate in the fourth quarter of 2014 with the proceeds of this offering.
+We are currently focused on launching CoSense commercially, which we intend to commence in the second half of 2014 with the proceeds of this offering.
 CoSense combines a portable detection device with a single-use disposable nasal cannula to measure ETCO.
 While our launch efforts will initially focus on establishing an installed base of devices and building physician support for the device, we expect sales of the disposable cannula to be the largest component of our revenue over time.
 An electronic interface between the device and the consumable cannula requires one-time use of our cannula, which also promotes good hygiene and is necessary to preserve the accuracy of the device.